gdiaz384/py3TranslateLLM/README.md

     - For LLMs, providing other arbitrary bits of information in the prompt.
     - Supporting dictionaries that allow removing and/or substituting strings that should not be translated prior to forming paragraphs and prior to submitting text for translation.
 Examples in-line text that should be removed or altered: [＠クロエ] [r] [repage] [heart].
         - This should help the LLM/NMT understand the submitted text as contiguous 'paragraphs' better.
+        - Tip: To automate this, use [escapeLibrary.py] during parsing.
 - Other translation techniques omit one or all of the above.
 Providing this information _should_ dramatically increase the translation quality when translating languages that are heavily sensitive to context, like Japanese, where much or most of the meaning of the language is not found in the spoken or written words but rather in the surrounding context in which the words are spoken.
     - Aside: For Japanese in particular, context is very important as it is often the only way to identify who is speaking and whom they are talking about.
-- **If translating from context light languages like English, where most of the meaning of the language is found within the language itself, then there should not be any or only small differences in translation quality**.
-For such languages, use a translation engine that supports batch translations the maximum possible speed.
+- **If translating from context light languages, like English where most of the meaning of the language is found within the language itself, then there should not be any or only small differences in translation quality**.
+For such languages, use a translation engine that supports batch translations for the maximum possible speed.
 - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
 This should result in a further boost in translation quality.
 - The intent is to increase the productivity of translators by cutting down the time required for the most time consuming aspect of creating quality dialogue translations, the editing phase, by providing the highest quality MTL baseline possible from which to start editing and supporting multiple translation engines for easy cross referencing.
 - This program was written as part of a workflow meant to complement other automated parsing and script extraction programs meaning that compatibility with such programs and openness required to adjust workflows as needed are part of the core design concept.